TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.21.md

 ---

-But when Paul had appealed to be kept for the decision of the emperor, I commanded him to be kept till I should send him to Caesar.
+But when Paul had appealed to be kept for the decision of the emperor, I commanded him to be kept until I could send him to Caesar."